ateeb-ali/Resume-Parser/README.md

 Recruiters often receive hundreds of resumes for a single job posting, making manual screening time-consuming and inefficient.
 There is a need for a simple tool that can automatically extract and summarize relevant information from resumes to streamline the initial screening process.

 ## 3. Objectives
-- Extract text from a resume in PDF format.
+- Extract text from a resume in PDF format. (should be named `resume.pdf`)
 - Identify and extract the candidate’s:
   - Email address
   - Phone number